 When vetting a potential partner, ask them directly about their experience with sleep medicine.
 Inquire about what percentage of their clients are sleep clinics and if they have dedicated specialists who handle those accounts.
 A partner with deep experience will be able to anticipate common denial reasons and work with your team to prevent them, ensuring a smoother revenue cycle.
 They should be a resource who understands your specialty inside and out.

-Check for Seamless Tech and Performance Tracking
+Look for Smart Tech and Performance Tracking

 Your billing partner’s technology should make your life easier, not more complicated.
 Look for a service that can integrate smoothly with your existing Electronic Medical Record (EMR) system to create a seamless workflow.
 The right technology provides transparency and gives you a clear view of your clinic’s financial performance.
 You shouldn’t have to guess how you’re doing; you should have access to real-time data and easy-to-understand reports.